Coronavirus cases have been diagnosed in pupils and staff in numerous schools across Tayside and Fife.

 Parents of all P1 pupils at Warout Primary in Glenrothes were told to keep children home until September 28 after a positive case emerged.

 Single cases linked with Anstruther and Leslie primary schools were revealed on September 29.
-At Anstruther the P6 class was told to isolate until October 8 and Leslie’s P2/3 class was asked to stay at home the next day as a precaution pending an update.
+An Anstruther the P6 class was told to isolate until October 8 and Leslie’s P2/3 class was asked to stay at home following a positive case.

 Perth and Kinross